smcmillian/SQL/README.md

 # SQL Portfolio
-# Welcome to my SQL Portfolio where I have taken a class to learn and practice SQL
+# Welcome to my SQL Portfolio where I have taken a course to learn and practice SQL